mfdj/ellah-field-notes/aliases-are-weird/README_CHANGE_CASE.md

 # Aliases are weird

-Aliases are macro-y shorthands intended to make interactive shell usage more user friendly.
+Aliases are macro-like shorthands intended to make interactive shell usage more user friendly.

 For this reason you must there are some important limitations to understand: